 Using GATK wrapper script /gatk/build/install/gatk/bin/gatk Running: /gatk/build/install/gatk/bin/gatk --help USAGE: <program name> [-h]

-Once you've verified that this works for you, you know you can run any GATK commands you want.
-But before you proceed, there's one more setup thing to go through, which is technically optional but will make your life much easier.
+Once you verify that this works for you, you can run any GATK commands you want.
+But before you proceed, there's one more setup to go through.
+Technically, it's optional but it will make your life much easier.

 6. Use a mounted volume to access data that lives outside the container

 This is the final piece of the puzzle.
-By default, when you're inside the container you can't access any data that lives on the filesystem outside of the container.
+By default, when you're inside the container you can't access any data that live on the filesystem outside the container.
 One way to deal with that is to copy things back and forth, but that's wasteful and tedious.
-So we're going to follow the better path, which is to mount a volume in the container, i.e. establish a link that makes part of the filesystem visible from inside the container.
+So we're going to follow the better path, which is to mount a volume in the container, i.e., establish a link that makes part of the filesystem visible from inside the container.

-The hitch is that you can't do this after you started running the container, so you'll have to shut it down and run a new one (not just restart the first one) with an extra part to the command.
-In case you're wondering why we didn't do this from the get-go, it's because the first command we ran is simpler so there's less chance that something will go wrong, which is nice when you're trying something for the first time.
+You can't do this after you start running the container, so you have to shut it down and run a new one (not just restart the first one) with an extra part to the command.
+If you wonder why we didn't do this from the get-go, it's because the first command we ran is simpler - there's less chance that something will go wrong, which is nice when you're trying something for the first time.

-To shut down your container from inside it, you can just type exit while still inside the container:
+To shut down your container from inside it, just type exit while still inside the container:

 That should stop the container and take you back to your regular prompt.
-It's also possible to exit the container without stopping it (a move called detaching) but that's a matter for another time since here we do want to to stop it.
-You'll probably also want to learn how to clean up and delete old instances of containers that you no longer want.
+It's possible to exit the container without stopping it (a move called detaching) but that's a matter for another time since here we do want to to stop it.
+Also, you should learn how to clean up and delete old instances of containers that you no longer want.

 For now, let's focus on starting a new instance of the GATK4 container, specifying in the following command what is your particular container ID and the filesystem location you want to mount.

-Here I set the external location to be an existing directory called
+Here I set the external location as an existing directory called

-my_project in my home directory (the key requirement is that it has to be an absolute path) and I'm setting the mount point inside the container's
+my_project in my home directory, (the key requirement is that it must be an absolute path) and I'm setting the mount point inside the container's

 /gatk directory.
-The name of the mount point can be the same as the mount directory, or something completely different; the main constraint is that it should not conflict with an existing directory, otherwise that would make the existing directory unattainable.
+The name of the mount point can be the same as the mount directory, or something completely different; the main constraint is that it can't conflict with an existing directory, as that makes the existing directory unattainable.

 Assuming your paths are valid, this command starts up the container and logs you into it the same way as before; but now you can see by using

 ls that you have access to your filesystem.
-So now you can run GATK commands on any data you have lying around.
+So now you can run GATK commands on any of your data.
 Have fun!